gfontenot/talks/map/Map.md

 ^ We could also represent the context of a value we don't have yet, using Future

+^ A Future type would be returned from some kind of long running async task, representing a value that will exist at some point, but probably doesn't right now.

-^ So if we `map` over a `Future` value, we apply the function to the value when we get it.
+^ So if we `map` over a `Future` value, we apply the function to the value when we actually get it.

 ---